 until the fury has passed by.

-For behold, the Lord is coming out from his place
+For behold, the LORD is coming out from his post

 to punish the inhabitants of the earth for their iniquity,

-The blood of prophets and saints includes that of the early Church from Nero to Diocletian, the blood of the saints who gave up their lives in the conversion of Europe, the blood of Protestant reformers such as Jan Hus and William Tyndale, the blood of the Huguenots, the blood of Jews massacred in 1648–1656 and 1919 in the Ukraine, and the blood of the 6 million Jews murdered during the Second World War, in Poland, the Baltic States, Germany, Austria, Bohemia, Moravia, Slovakia, Croatia, Greece, the Netherlands, Hungary, Byelorussia, Ukraine, Belgium, Yugoslavia, Romania, France, Bulgaria, Italy and Russia.
+The blood of prophets and saints includes that of Christians in the period from Nero to Diocletian, the blood of the saints who gave up their lives in the conversion of Europe, the blood of murdered Waldensians, the blood of Protestant reformers such as Jan Hus and William Tyndale, the blood of the Huguenots, the blood of Jews massacred during the Black Death in 1348-50, in the Ukraine in 1648–1656 and 1919, the blood of the 6 million Jews murdered during the Second World War in Poland, the Baltic States, Germany, Austria, Bohemia, Moravia, Slovakia, Croatia, Greece, the Netherlands, Hungary, Byelorussia, Ukraine, Belgium, Yugoslavia, Romania, France, Bulgaria, Italy and Russia, the blood of the 144,000 who prophesied.
 Only God has a full account.

-The slaughtered also include the unregarded innocents killed in the womb.
+The slaughtered also include innocents killed in the womb.
 Fornication gives rise to babies, and the babies are not always wanted.
-As in pre-Christian societies, modern society in such circumstances claims the right to kill.
-One in five pregnancies worldwide and almost one in three in Europe end in abortion (Sedgh et al. 2008), amounting to more than 40 million deaths each year.
-Hospitals cremate or simply incinerate the bodies.
-One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [Yahweh], and these you sacrificed [to the idols] to be eaten.
+As in pre-Christian societies, in such circumstances modern society claims the right to kill, long after the first trimester in which most miscarriages occur.
+One in five pregnancies worldwide and almost one in three in Europe end in abortion, amounting to more than 40 million deaths every year (Sedgh et al. 2012), though most abortions are within the first trimester.
+The rate is higher in Europe because marriage and family are less valued.
+One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [God], and these you sacrificed to them [the idols] to be eaten.
 Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them?”
-(Ezek 16:20f) Psalm 106 confirms that in doing so they sacrificed to demons.
+(Ezek 16:20f) Psalm 106 says that in doing so they sacrificed to demons.